Download general terms and conditions in pdf format

 Termination:

-1. The consumer can terminate an agreement entered into for an indefinite period and aimed at the regular delivery of products (including electricity) or services at any time, observing the agreed termination rules and a notice period of no more than one month.
+1. The consumer can terminate an agreement entered into for an indefinite period that provides for the regular delivery of products (including electricity) or services at any time, observing the agreed termination rules and a notice period of no more than one month.

-2. The consumer can terminate an agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services at any time towards the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.
+2. The consumer can terminate an agreement entered into for a fixed term that provides for the regular delivery of products (including electricity) or services at any time at the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.

 a. terminate at any time and not be limited to termination at a specific time or during a specific period;

-b. at least terminate in the same manner as they were entered into by him;
+b. at least terminate in the same manner as they were entered into by the consumer;

 c. always terminate with the same notice period as the entrepreneur has stipulated for themselves.